php-fig/fig-standards/bylaws/004-psr-workflow.md

 ### 3.5 People

-The names the
+The names the people involved in creating the PSR proposal, sorted alphabetically by last name in ascending order.
+The document should distinguish between the following groups:

 * authors
 * sponsors (indicating which of them was coordinator)
 * contributors (as defined in section 1)

-of the PSR proposal, sorted alphabetically by last name in ascending order.
 If someone considers himself a contributor but is not listed here, he should contact the author(s) and sponsors, including some proof about his contribution.
 If the proof is valid, the contributor must be put on this list by one of the author(s) or sponsors.

 ### 3.6 Template